Fr. James Farfaglia, Pastor

 With a deep desire to help lay Catholics live a deeper spiritual life, he published a second book.
 Get Serious!
 A Survival Guide for Serious Catholics is a clear and inspirational guide for anyone who wants to live a serious Catholic life.

 Father is actively involved in the pro-life movement.
 Thanks to his efforts and the efforts of many dedicated people, the only remaining abortion clinic in the city of Corpus Christi closed on June 6, 2014.
-He is a member of the board of directors of Hope House, a Corpus Christi home for unwed mothers, a position that he holds close to his pastoral heart.
+He served as a member of the board of directors of Hope House, a Corpus Christi home for unwed mothers.
 Father also assisted Human Life International by serving one term as a member of their board of directors.

-In order to bring about a better quality of life in the neighborhoods around his parish, Father has constructed a large youth recreational facility on his parish grounds.
 Igniting a group of leaders, and with the backing of prominent local charitable foundations and private donors, Father James is presently immersed in his most ambitious project of all: West Side Helping Hand.
 West Side Helping Hand is an after school holistic youth formation program that empowers at-risk children and young people to overcome the challenges created by poverty and broken homes.
-Father James serves as the spiritual director of West Side Helping Hand.
+Father James is the founder and spiritual director of West Side Helping Hand which, since October 2019, outgrew the facilities at his parish, and through the generosity of the Ed Rachal Foundation, now exists at a separate facility close to Our Lady of Guadalupe Catholic Church.

 My Vocation Story